soniaisiganporia/awesome-cassandra/README.md

 - [About Deletes and Tombstones in Cassandra](http://thelastpickle.com/blog/2016/07/27/about-deletes-and-tombstones.html) - Deleting distributed and replicated data from a system such as Apache Cassandra is far trickier than in a relational database.
 - [Null bindings on prepared statements and undesired tombstone creation](http://thelastpickle.com/blog/2016/09/15/Null-bindings-on-prepared-statements-and-undesired-tombstone-creation.html) - Good follow up to the last article on Tombstones.
 - [Undetectable tombstones in Apache Cassandra](http://thelastpickle.com/blog/2018/07/05/undetectable-tombstones-in-apache-cassandra.html) - Indepth analysis of cell and range tombstones.
-- [Common Problems with Cassandra Tombstones](https://opencredo.com/cassandra-tombstones-common-issues/) - "Large Number of Tombstones Causes Latency and Heap Pressure".
+- [Common Problems with Cassandra Tombstones](https://opencredo.com/cassandra-tombstones-common-issues/) - Large number of tombstones causes Latency and heap pressure.
 - [Curious Case of Tombstones](https://medium.com/cassandra-tombstones-clearing-use-case/the-curios-case-of-tombstones-d897f681a378) - How someone dealt with tombstone issues and reclaimed space in their cluster.
 - [Understanding the Nuance of Compaction in Apache Cassandra](http://thelastpickle.com/blog/2017/03/16/compaction-nuance.html) - Overview of how Cassandra manages data on disk.
 - [Guide to Cassandra Thread Pools](https://blog.pythian.com/guide-to-cassandra-thread-pools/) - This guide provides a description of the different thread pools and how to monitor them.
 Includes what to alert on, common issues and solutions.
 Old but very useful reference.